PCL-Reasoner/V1.5/README_EN.md

 | max_model_len    | 131072                                     |
 | system_prompt_type | amthinking |

+After sampling, we obtained 48K CoT samples.

-##### 2.2.4 CoT Correctness Evaluation
+##### 2.2.4 Evaluating Correctness of Sampled CoT

-Traditional rule-based evaluators (e.g., math_verify) often fail on complex math problems.
-Instead, we employed **Qwen3-32B** as an evaluator with a specialized prompt to judge whether the final answer in a CoT matches the ground truth.

-**Evaluation Prompt Template**:
+Based on previous training experience, we found that traditional methods using the Python `math_verify` package cannot effectively evaluate CoT answer correctness in all scenarios.
+For complex mathematical problems, rule-based matching approaches often produce various false judgments.
+Therefore, we employed the Qwen3-32B model to assess the correctness of CoT answers, with the specific approach as follows:

+1. We designed specialized prompts for the `Qwen3-32B` model to determine whether the final answer contained in the CoT is consistent with the `ground truth` provided by the problem;
+2. We deployed the `Qwen3-32B` model to perform inference evaluation on 48K problems;
+3. We compared the answer contained in the last 300 tokens of the CoT generated by `Qwen3-32B` with the `ground truth` provided by the problem, thereby determining whether the CoT is correct.

+The evaluation prompt template is as follows:

 ```text
 As a math scoring expert, given a standard answer, and a candidate answer, you need to compare whether the standard answer and the candidate answer are consistent.
 If they are consistent, return 1; if not, return 0.
 Remember the returned value should always be put in the \boxed{}.